-International Women’s Day (IWD) takes place on 8 March.
-This year’s theme is “DigitALL: Innovation and technology for gender equality”, which highlights the need for inclusive and transformative technology and digital education.
-IWD 2023 will recognise and celebrate the achievements of women who are driving this theme forward.
+International Women’s Day (IWD) takes place on March 8.
+This year’s theme is “DigitALL: Innovation and technology for gender equality,” which highlights the need for inclusive and transformative technology and digital education.
+IWD 2023 will recognize and celebrate the achievements of women driving this theme forward.
 It will also explore the (significant) impact of the digital gender gap on social and economic equalities, and the need to protect the rights and safety of women in the digital environment.
-To mark this occasion, we’re celebrating our very own Legatics’ women in tech, with their personal accounts of working in the tech sector.
+To mark this occasion, we’re celebrating our very own Legatics women in tech, with their personal accounts of working in the tech sector.

 Rice Tong, Marketing Executive